-In addition to prioritizing employee engagement and development, Occidental's compensation and benefits program is designed to attract and retain the talent necessary to achieve its business strategy.
+Occidental's compensation and benefits program is designed to attract and retain the talent necessary to achieve its business strategy.
 The compensation and benefits program recognizes and rewards strong company and individual performance with competitive base salaries, an annual bonus program, recognition awards, long-term performance incentives and advancement opportunities.
-In 2022, Occidental awarded a one-time special bonus to recognize the innovative and dedicated work of the company's employees and resulting strong operational and financial performance.
-The Company's compensation and benefits program is routinely reviewed and benchmarked to ensure competitiveness and to provide the benefits that matter most to current and future employees.
+Occidental's compensation and benefits program is routinely reviewed and benchmarked to ensure competitiveness and to provide the benefits that matter most to current and future employees.